 Presentation at the Trinity Institute’s 39th National Theological Conference, “Radical Abundance: A Theology of Sustainability,” January 21-23, 2009. in New York City.
+This presentation served as the launch of the second edition of his book, Agenda for a New Economy: From Phantom Wealth to Real Wealth.
 The VIDEO of David’s presentation, including the introduction by Rev. Mark Richardson and a video biography, is available HERE.
-(The entire session, with extended introductions, is available at Trinity Wall Street Church’s website.)
 The text of David’s presentation follows.

 It is an exceptional privilege to speak in this historic church to this distinguished gathering of religious leaders and to the many who join us through the wonder of electronic technology.
 Of the many conferences I’ve addressed in my life, I do not recall any that I’ve approached with a comparable sense of responsibility and anticipation.